garethflowers/bare-bones/README.md

-# slender
+# Bare Bones

-Mimimalistic MVC framework for PHP
+Bare Bones is an raw MVC framework for PHP.

+## Licence

+Do what you like.
+See [LICENCE](https://github.com/garethflowers/bare-bones/blob/master/LICENCE.md) (MIT).